Keratoconus Care & Scleral Lens Fitting in Tamarindo, Costa Rica

 Why don't glasses work to correct vision when someone has keratoconus?

 When the cornea's smooth domed shape begins to distort, it results in light being bent in many directions.
 This non-uniformity means that a normal glasses prescription can no longer correct the vision.
 Think of it like looking through the ocean on a calm day versus looking through the ocean during a storm.
+Our scleral lens specialists in Tamarindo, Costa Rica are here to walk you through every detail, to ensure you feel well informed, cared for, and confident in your care.

 Are there any options to see better if I have keratoconus?